AlfredA93/pf-api/README.md

 ### Future Features
 - Add a maps app and map model for setting post coordinates, so that users can store their journey's and share them on each post.
 - Enable video and larger files to be uploaded.
+- Enhanced filtering on the content through the admin panel.

 ## Libraries Used <a name="libs-be"></a>